 From there, we added threaded shelf pins with vibration-dampening rubber O-rings to each cabinet design, thereby helping to isolate any vibration that a shelf may experience.
 Lastly, we added felt padding to the door frames to serve as a buffer between any metal and wood parts.

-For our most recent collection, Align, we use PET felt removable back panels to further eliminate vibrations and to help absorb unwanted sounds like fans running within contained components.
+For a recent collection, Align, we use PET felt removable back panels to further eliminate vibrations and to help absorb unwanted sounds like fans running within contained components.

 Now, every new design added to the BDI collection is run through this battery of rigorous testing.
-You can rest assured that all BDI designs meet the highest standards and are built to last, all while prolonging the life of your equipment investment.
+You can rest assured that all BDI designs meet the highest standards and are built to last while prolonging your equipment investment's life.